gouherdanish/gouherdanish.github.io/_posts/2025-02-01-comparing-ml-models.md

     - Inference Latency
     - Accuracy
     - Carbon Footprint
-- These evaluation functions are implemented in the `evaluate.py` file inside the `eval` module
+- Multiple evaluation functions are implemented in the `evaluate.py` file inside the `eval` module
 - This module is invoked while running the `batch_evaluate.py` file as follows which will load the model weights created from above and evaluate it based on the criteria outlined inside the `eval` module

 ```